Red’s in Peabody Makes The Grade

 The menus came quickly as did the coffee for Estelle and Big Daddy and my green tea.
 When I asked for a back-up water for the tea it did not create an issue.
 They offer more than twenty omelet options counting the weekend specials, and nine selections for pancakes and french toast.

 There was a short discussion before we all decided what to order.
 Estelle, whose tastes are seldom pedestrian, opted for the special lobster omelet while Big Daddy went for the spinach & cheese omelet.
 My selection was the eggs benedict with an extra egg.
 No breakfast review is complete without some thoughts on the house hollandaise.

 While we were waiting Big Daddy emptied his coffee cup and tried to get someones attention for a refill.
 It was a few minutes before he succeeded, but once the waitress was notified she was right there for him.

-Our meals arrived about ten minutes later.
+Our meals arrived about ten minutes after we ordered.
 The red plates were full of food and were presented very nicely.
 Estelle wasted no time at all in checking to see how much lobster meat was in her omelet.
-She was very happy to see generous pieces of claw meat and declared that the meat to everything else ratio was satisfactory.
+She was very happy to see generous pieces of claw meat, and declared that the meat to everything else ratio was satisfactory.
 The omelets were neither under or over cooked.